ParkenDD/park-api-v3/README.md

 best realtime experience using push services.
 Push-services can also be used for pushing data which comes by other data transport channels, eg per mail client.

-Each source uid which should be used for pushing requires an entry at config value `SERVER_AUTH_USERS` in order to have basic auth credentials.
+Each source uid used for pushing requires an entry in config value `SERVER_AUTH_USERS`, mapping the uid to the basic auth credentials that clients must provide to push to this source. have basic auth credentials.
 Other auth methods are not supported so far.
 The `hash` is a `sha256` hash.
 You can create such a hash by